Debottam-Ghosh/NOTES-Python_for_Data_Science/README.md

 <br>
 <br>

-### I have planned to cover he following topics one by one:
+### I have planned to cover the following topics one by one:
 <br>

 #### Core Libraries